Doomsday Clock (comics): Reception

 Doomsday Clock received acclaim from critics.
 On the review aggregator Comic Book Roundup, it holds an average rating of 8.5 out of 10 from professional critics, based on 438 reviews.

 Aftermath and sequel

 Following the release of the final issue, Geoff Johns stated that he and Gary Frank were considering the possibility of a sequel for Doomsday Clock.

-The series is referenced in the DC Universe afterward:
+The events of Doomsday Clock have been referenced in later works of the DC Universe: